 MANILA, Philippines — Heeding the clamor of lawmakers, business groups, civil society and even his economic managers, President Ferdinand Marcos Jr. on Monday banned all Philippine offshore gaming operators (Pogos) effective immediately.

-“Disguising as legitimate entities, their operations have ventured into illicit areas furthest from gaming, such as financial scamming, money laundering, prostitution, human trafficking, kidnapping, brutal torture, even murder.
-The grave abuse and disrespect to our system of laws must stop,” the President said during his third State of the Nation Address (Sona), eliciting a standing ovation and chanting of his initials “BBM” among lawmakers, government officials and other guests at the Batasang Pambansa’s session hall.
+“Disguising as legitimate entities, their operations have ventured into illicit areas furthest from gaming, such as financial scamming, money laundering, prostitution, human trafficking, kidnapping, brutal torture, [and] even murder.
+The grave abuse and disrespect to our system of laws must stop,” the President said during his third State of the Nation Address (Sona), eliciting a standing ovation and chanting of his initials “BBM” among lawmakers, government officials, and other guests at the Batasang Pambansa’s session hall.

 READ: Dole assures support for displaced Pogo workers

-The President instructed the state regulator Philippine Amusement and Gaming Corp.
-(Pagcor) to “wind down and cease the operations of Pogos by the end of the year.”
+The President instructed the state regulator, Philippine Amusement and Gaming Corp.
+(Pagcor), to “wind down and cease the operations of Pogos by the end of the year.”

 He then directed the Department of Labor and Employment (Dole), in coordination with his economic managers, to “use the time between now and then to find new jobs for our countrymen who will be displaced.”

-The Dole earlier said that some 25,000 workers could find themselves jobless should Congress enact a legislation banning Pogos.
+The Dole earlier said that some 25,000 workers could find themselves jobless should Congress enact legislation banning Pogos.

 The Chief Executive stressed that the ban on Pogos “will solve many of the problems that we are encountering, but it will not solve all of them.”

-He urged all government officials and employees, law enforcers and the Filipino people to “always be vigilant, principled and think of the nation” in order to “solve all the problems that we have been suffering under.”
+He urged all government officials and employees, law enforcers, and the Filipino people to “always be vigilant, principled and think of the nation” in order to “solve all the problems that we have been suffering under.”

-Marcos’ pronouncement ended speculation over his stance on Pogos, amid the involvement of illegal offshore gaming hubs in crimes ranging from financial crimes to kidnapping, human trafficking and murder.
+Marcos’ pronouncement ended speculation over his stance on Pogos, amid the involvement of illegal offshore gaming hubs in crimes ranging from financial crimes to kidnapping, human trafficking, and murder.

 Pagcor Chair Alejandro Tengco vowed to comply with the President’s order on Pogos in the remaining six months of 2024.